-Rollover applies to all participants with an active plan on the last day of the plan year.
+Rollover applies to all participants who meet the plan's requirements who have an active plan on the last day of the plan year.
 A participant whose plan is not active on the last day of the plan year, such as a participant who ended their employment mid-plan year, is not eligible for rollover.